IamHuijben/gumbel_softmax_sampling/README.md

 Please cite the following paper if you find these demos useful in your own work.

 ```
-@inproceedings{
-huijben2021,
-title={A Review of the Gumbel-max Trick and its Extensions for Discrete Stochasticity in Machine Learning},
+@article{
+    huijben2022,
     author={Iris A.M.
 Huijben and Wouter Kool and Max B. Paulus and Ruud J.G. van Sloun},
-booktitle={arxiv},
-year={2021},
+    journal={IEEE Transactions on Pattern Analysis and Machine Intelligence},
+    title={A Review of the Gumbel-max Trick and its Extensions for Discrete Stochasticity in Machine Learning},
+    year={2022},
+    doi={10.1109/TPAMI.2022.3157042},
 }
 ```